Yale-EEB723/finalproject/README.md

 ~/bin/sratoolkit.2.9.6-centos_linux64/bin/fastq-dump --defline-seq '@$sn[_$rn]/$ri' --split-3 ~/scratch60/agalma/data/sra_transcriptomes/SRR######.sra -O ~/scratch60/agalma/data/transcriptomes/
 ```

 I automated this step with the fastq_dump.slurm file.
 The --split-3 option will output 1, 2, or 3 files.
 Since all your data here was paired, at least two files should have been outputted.
-If a third outputted file is produced, it consists of orphaned, unpaired reads after trimming.
-It's normal to just ignore it (unless you really need the extra reads).
-One accession in this study that was supposed to be paired resulted in only one fastq file after being processed through fastq-dump with the split option (the Lampetra planeri sequence).
-I'm not really sure what was going on there but the single-read sequence was included in the study regardless.
+If a third outputted file is produced (that never happened here), it consists of orphaned, unpaired reads after trimming.
+It is normal practice to just ignore this third file (unless you really need the extra reads).
+One accession in this study that was supposed to be paired resulted in only one fastq file after being processed through fastq-dump with the split option (the *Lampetra planeri* accession).
+This happened frequently as I looked for tunicate data to include as an outgroup.
+I believe it is a result of the sequencing instrument that was used.

-Just doing this alone still caused issues in Step 1 of trinity for some of the reads.
-The headers of four of the pairs of fastq files were followed by an underscore and "forward" or "reverse" depending on the strand.
+Just running fastq-dump as above still caused issues in Step 1 of Trinity for some of the reads.
+The headers of four of the pairs of reads were followed by an underscore and "forward" or "reverse," depending on the strand.
 I corrected this with a perl command similar to the following (see perl_header.slurm script)

 ```